Wanton doodler, super scribbler, and to-do list addict, Alex Jackson is dotty about bullet journals.

 What's the Best Notebook for Bullet Journaling?

 The Leuchtturm1917 is perfect for plunging into this colorful new world.
-This is the preferred choice by bloggers, and it comes in colors like black, powder pink, and Nordic blue.
-There's a couple of size options too, along with features like ink-proof paper and a nice flat opening.
-Handily, it also already has the page numbers added, along with a ready-made index page (so you can get straight to the good stuff). official bullet journal
+This official bullet journal is the preferred choice by bloggers, and it comes in colors like black, powder pink, and Nordic blue.
+There are a couple of size options too, along with features like ink-proof paper and a nice flat opening.
+Handily, it also already has the page numbers added, along with a ready-made index page (so you can get straight to the good stuff).

 How to Start a Bullet Journal